qaz6750/qaz6750/README.md

   *  but I hope everyone can directly point out my problems and I will improve them, Thank you.
 * Some of the famous sayings that I like
   * Modesty is an indispensable virtue.
-  * You are not what happened to you.
-You are what you choose to become.
   * No matter what happens, or how bad it seems today, life does go on, and it will be better tomorrow.